 Finally, we expect Las Vegas to attempt to measure gambler sentiment about each team when pricing opening spreads.
 If the gambling market as a whole were to have a more favorable perception of a team, more bets would be placed on that team and, consequently, Las Vegas would attempt to adjust the opening spread to account for that sentiment.
-To incorporate sentiment, we use a variable constructed from aggregated Google search data, called "Game Day + 1 Relative Google Search Level", as a proxy for gambler sentiment.
-For the opening spread we use a variable constructed with Google search frequency data aggregated from the "Game Day Plus 1" period (Period 2 in Figure 2).
-We use data taken from this period because "Game Day Plus 1" is the closest time period to the release of opening spreads and Las Vegas would use the most up-to-date information available.
+To incorporate sentiment, we use a variable constructed from aggregated Google search data, called "Relative Google Search Level", as a proxy for gambler sentiment.
+For the opening spread we use two such variables, each constructed with data from different time periods in Figure 2.
+One variable is constructed with Google search frequency data aggregated from the "Game Day" period (Period 1) and the other is constructed with Google search frequency data aggregated from the "Game Day Plus 1" period (Period 2).
+The coefficient of the "Game Day" variable ultimately is not statistically significant in any regressions, suggesting that it is not a factor considered by Las Vegas in pricing opening spreads.
+On the other hand, the "Game Day Plus 1" data has statistically significant effects, so we incorporate it into our regression.
+This makes intuitive sense, since the "Game Day Plus 1" data is taken from a time period closer to the release of opening spreads and Las Vegas would use the most up-to-date information available.
+Also, interestingly, despite being separated by only 24 hours, "Game Day" and "Game Day Plus 1" data are highly uncorrelated, with a correlation of -0.099 (See Appendix A.1 for cross-correlation matrix).